How to Become a Food & Beverage Director

 While your responsibilities as a food and beverage director may keep you busy and away from the kitchen and dining room, it may be worth taking the time to show up and work alongside your managers and employees whenever your schedule allows.

 This can not only help you build trust and respect with your staff and see the ground-level effects of your decisions, it can also help you stay connected with the day-to-day reality of working as a chef, bartender, host, or dishwasher.
-If you have the ability to recognize, understand, and connect with the experiences of staff in a variety of food service positions, you may have the makings of an effective, empathetic leader.
+If you can recognize, understand, and connect with the experiences of staff in a variety of food service positions, you may have the makings of an effective, empathetic leader.

 An Appreciation for Great Dining Experiences